 - If you have pets or farm animals, take them with you or make appropriate arrangements for them to stay far away from potential flood danger.

-Though Delaware has never experienced a direct hit from a hurricane, it has experienced some of the most powerful parts of nearby storms.
-Hurricane hazards include: storm surge and severe coastal flooding, high winds, inland flooding, tornadoes, and large waves and rip currents.
+Delaware does not have to experience a direct hit from a hurricane to get some of the most powerful parts and devastating effects of nearby storms and hurricanes.
+Hurricane hazards include storm surge and severe coastal flooding, high winds, inland flooding, tornadoes, and large waves and rip currents.

 Terms used to identify the severity of a hurricane

-- Tropical storm: Maximum sustained surface wind speed using a one-minute average of 39 – 73 mph.
+- Tropical storm: Maximum sustained surface wind speed using a one-minute average of 39 to 73 mph.

 - Hurricane (also known as a typhoon or a cyclone): Maximum sustained surface wind speed using a one-minute average of more than 74 mph.